Samuel04-png/Aether/FIREBASE_CONNECTION_VERIFICATION.md

 4. **Expected Result**: ✅ Channel and messages should be created

+### 3.7 Test Team Member Search (optional but recommended)

+1. **Trigger directory entry creation**:
+   - Have a teammate sign in, or send them an invite so they appear in `userDirectory`
+   - Check Firestore → `userDirectory/{uid}` to confirm the document exists

+2. **Search from the app**:
+   - Open any team-member search or invite modal
+   - Type the teammate’s name or email

+3. **Expected Result**: ✅ The teammate appears in search results without permission errors

 ## Step 4: Troubleshooting Common Issues

 ### Issue: "Missing Firebase environment variables"